ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

  * Users who interact with issues, issues boards, source code, or other artifacts in a {{site.data.keyword.gitrepos}} repository.
  * Users who manipulate, trigger (either directly in the UI or indirectly by committing to a repo), or view the status of a delivery pipeline.
  * Users who interact with the Eclipse Orion {{site.data.keyword.webide}}.

+### What happens when you exceed the limits of your service plan

+Some service plans might have other limitations, such as the number of Delivery Pipeline jobs that can be run or the storage consumption.
+For more information, see the plan description in the catalog.
+If any of the plan limitations are exceeded in a billing period, the service might suspend.
+For example, Delivery Pipeline jobs might not run for the remainder of the billing period.

 ## Delivery Pipeline usage
 {: #pipeline_usage}